 Microsoft provides one trusted platform for enterprises to gather, store and process data – from devices on the edge of networks, to developer tools, backend systems and services.
-Browse white papers, brochures, videos, customer success stories and other resources discussing Windows Embedded’s family of products for intelligent systems.
+Browse white papers, brochures, videos, customer success stories and other resources discussing Windows Embedded’s family of products.
 Our growing library offers answers, inspiration and opportunity to help enterprises and device manufacturers harness the value of data.

 Watch the video 'Where is Windows Embedded' to see how Windows Embedded can make daily life easier and better connected.